chiragramjibhaipatel/api-design-in-nodejs/notes.md

 ## Node.js -> Exercise 1 Solution

 we can send a file using res.sendFile(file_path)
-This will read the fullfile and then return that file to the client we can also add a callback function to handle the error and send appropriate response
+This will read the full file and then return that file to the client we can also add a callback function to handle the error and send appropriate response

+## Node.js -> Exercise 2 Solution

+we can use these middleware to handle post data in the incoming request app.use(express.json());
+app.use(express.urlencoded());